university-of-york/research-it-documentation/docs/source/data-management-and-user-quota.rst

     The most common reason for exceeding your quota in your home directory is by storing ``conda`` environments directly in your home directory.
 We have a page related to solving that `here <FIXME: make page>`_.

-Copying And Moving Your Data To Viking
+Copying and Moving Your Data to Viking
 --------------------------------------

 There are many ways you can copy data to and from Viking and so we will only go over some general examples here using popular programs as a basic guide.
 For quick reference here are the important details::